moosylog/exchange_collectors/README.md

 - Scroll down and copy one of the .gs files into your [Google Apps Script ide](https://script.google.com/intro)

-- Pop-in your API keys and select run from the menu.
+- Pop-in your API keys and select run from the menu

 - The result can be viewed from the Apps Script built-in Logger